 Great… now what?

 Congrats, my friends.
 We’ve made it through the journey of naming the unknowns and clearly working through what “those brands” have that you wish yours had.
 And see… it’s not as overwhelming as you may have thought.
 They don’t have anything magical that you can’t also incorporate.
 These three pillars are used across any brand — successful or not.

 But if you want your brand to be successful and to feel authentic to the people you want to serve — to be a brand fam… how do we get there?
 How do we start building these pillars up?
 Do you just start creating content, building curriculum, and starting a community?
 Ermmm… no. Not exactly.

 Because there’s one little thing that’s required to build these pillars.
 The “pillar concrete mix,” if you will.
 It’s your core values.

 Do you know what they are?
 Do you know how your values bleed into the content you create, the curriculum you structure your offers around, the community or culture you want to build?
 Do you know which values are going to become the pillars of your content, your curriculum, your community?
 (This is getting v meta.)

-Rather than banging your head on your desk during another meditation sesh with your journal, use my Values Check guide to clarify what matters most to you (and WHY) so you can fuel your business with your values (rather than fight against them).
+Rather than banging your head on your desk during another meditation sesh with your journal, use my Conversion Catalyst Quiz to illuminate where you’re getting lost and how to realign your business for maximum impact.
 This is how we build Human First, Biz Second® businesses that feel authentic to both us and the people we want to work with.